cloudnative-pg/cloudnative-pg/docs/src/postgis.md

 !!!
 Warning
     Please consider that, although convention over configuration applies in CloudNativePG, you should spend time configuring and tuning your system for production.
-Also the `imageName` in the example below deliberately points to the latest available image for PostgreSQL 14 - you should use a specific image name or, preferably, the SHA256 digest for true immutability.
+Also the `image` in the example below deliberately points to the latest available image for PostgreSQL 14 - you should use a specific image name or, preferably, the SHA256 digest for true immutability.